 The planning system has a key role to play in addressing the availability and cost of housing in Jersey.
-The bridging Island Plan is informed by the emergent recommendations of the Housing Policy Development Board52 and by the Island Public Estates Strategy^{26,} and establishes a policy framework to ensure the right open market homes are built and makes provision for the sustainable development of affordable housing.
+The bridging Island Plan is informed by the emergent recommendations of the Housing Policy Development Board and by the Island Public Estates Strategy, and establishes a policy framework to ensure the right open market homes are built and makes provision for the sustainable development of affordable housing.

-The Objective Assessment of Housing Need53 (OAHN) makes clear that more housing is required in the coming years, regardless of migration, as people live longer, and household size continues to reduce.
+The Objective Assessment of Housing Need (OAHN) makes clear that more housing is required in the coming years, regardless of migration, as people live longer, and household size continues to reduce.
 The OAHN also assesses the type of housing required against all tenures (non-qualified; owner occupier; qualified rent; social rent).
 Applied to an average annual population growth scenario of +800 per year, the OAHN methodology suggests that around 6,100 homes will be required over the ten-year plan period 2021-30.

 In addition to the housing requirement set out in the OAHN report, it is recognised that population growth over the current Island Plan period has been significantly higher than the anticipated additional 325 people a year, averaging around 1,000 people a year.
-Statistics Jersey has estimated that, as a consequence of this, a net shortfall of 1,800 homes has arisen over the current ten-year plan period (2011-2020), of which approximately half will be in the unqualified sector54.
-Some of the demand associated with this shortfall may have been met by existing under-capacity in the market, but it is reasonable to assume that the remaining unsatisfied demand is contributing to the housing pressures
+Statistics Jersey has estimated that, as a consequence of this, a net shortfall of 1,800 homes has arisen over the current ten-year plan period (2011-2020), of which approximately half will be in the unqualified sector.
+Some of the demand associated with this shortfall may have been met by existing under-capacity in the market, but it is reasonable to assume that the remaining unsatisfied demand is contributing to the housing pressures experienced in Jersey, and creating additional demand that should be reflected in the Island Plan housing requirement.

-52 Housing Policy Development Board (report pending)
+52 &lt;u>Housing Policy Development Board (report pending)

-53 Objective Assessment of Housing Need (2019)
+Objective Assessment of Housing Need (2019)

-54 Statistics Jersey analysis (2019).
+&lt;sup>54 Statistics Jersey analysis (2019).